 ICICI Prudential Balanced Advantage fund fits this requirement and is suited for conservative equity investors.
 This hybrid equity fund stands out for:

 - its steady history in using valuation metrics to shift between equity, derivatives and debt, unlike other balanced advantage funds

 - its ability to contain losses even in very short timeframes such as 6 months, along with lower volatility compared to peers

 - its deft juggling of equity and derivatives to make the best of market movements, and consistent strong performance

-If you have a 2-3 year time frame or have a longer time frame but cannot handle equity funds directly, then this fund is a tax-efficient option.
+If you have a 2-3 year time frame or have a longer time frame but cannot handle equity funds directly, then this low risk mutual funds is a tax-efficient option.